GastiKopp/GastiKopp/README.md

 ---

-### 🤝 Looking to collaborate on:
-- Fullstack or frontend projects
-- Open source ideas
-- UX/UI-focused apps

----

 ### 🙌 A bit about me:
 - 🧠 Always learning & problem solving
 - 🐶 Dog lover (yep, that’s my pup in some profile pics)